 Fac.
 Min.
-May 1972 May 1974 Apr.
-1975 Nov.
-2011

-Each student shall have opportunity to make a formal evaluation of the effectiveness of the instructor's teaching in each course that they take.
+May 1972 May 1974Each student shall have opportunity to make a formal evaluation of the instructor's teaching in each course that they take.
 Such evaluations shall consider strengths and weaknesses in teaching only and shall neither include nor imply moral judgments or estimates of character.